Roundup · Updated August 2026

 The 6 Best Photo Booth Apps for iPad & iPhone in 2026

 A photo booth app turns an iPad or iPhone into a professional photo booth: it handles capture, effects, branded overlays, instant sharing, and printing.
-The best photo booth apps in 2026 are Snappic, Simple Booth, LumaBooth, Touchpix, Booth.Events, and Fiesta.
-We compared all six on booth type support, AI effects, hardware flexibility, and pricing.
+Depending on the product, it may also support DSLR cameras, 360 video, AI effects, and offline workflows.
+We compared some of the best photo booth apps in the industry: Snappic, Simple Booth, LumaBooth, Touchpix, Booth.Events, and Fiesta, using official listings and product documentation verified on 14 August 2026.

 Disclosure: Snappic is included in this roundup and is the publisher of this page.
 We've done our best to present each app fairly based on publicly available information and real operator feedback.
 We encourage you to trial any app before committing.